michelesalvador/FamilyGem/README.md

 - Export the family tree you created (via GEDCOM again) to import in every other genealogy program.
 - Share a tree with your relatives, letting them improve it and receiving back the updates.
 Then you can choose whether accept them or not.

-Minimum supported version is Android 4.4 KitKat (API 19), maximum is Android 11 R (API 30).<br>
+Minimum supported version is Android 4.4 KitKat (API 19), maximum is Android 12 S (API 31).
 The intent is that data structure respects as much as possible the latest version of GEDCOM standard: [5.5.1](https://www.familysearch.org/developers/docs/gedcom/) and possibly also [5.5.5](https://www.gedcom.org/gedcom.html).<br>
 Family Gem is strongly based on the library [Gedcom 5 Java](https://github.com/FamilySearch/gedcom5-java) by FamilySearch.

-There are 2 modules:
-- **app** is the actual Family Gem app.
-- **lab** is the Family Lab app, a playground used only to develop new features.

 ## Limitations
 The code provided in this repository should compile and build a working version of Family Gem, but with some limitations: